-Here, The Work Crowd partner, Digital Risks, offers some tips on handling some of the biggest stress drivers for freelancers.
+Here, The Work Crowd partner, Superscript, offers some tips on handling some of the biggest stress drivers for freelancers.
 And to help you stay calm, they’re also offering 10% off any business insurance policy for the first 12 months.

 To the outside world, freelancing can seem like a fairly stress-free career option.
 After all, you avoid the sweaty scrum of the daily commute, can choose your hours, work from wherever you want, and you don’t need to deal with petty office politics – sounds like bliss, right?
 But, as any freelancer will know, setting up on your own comes with a whole load of new stresses and strains to contend with.